heisid/hinativescrap/README.md

 ```shell
 scrapy crawl basic -o filename.csv
 ```
-6. To clean the data from empty row, run `cleaning.py`
+6. To clean the data from empty rows, run `cleaning.py`.
+To reorder the columns run `reordering.py`
 7. You can modify `items.py` and `basic.py` to get more informations like Countries they know well, or anything.